vegaprotocol/documentation/docs/concepts/trading-framework/trading-modes.md

 hide_title: false
 ---
 # Trading modes
 A market's trading mode denotes the types of trading that can be done on it while the market is in that mode.
 A market can only have one trading mode at a time.
+The Vega network currently supports futures markets.

 The Vega software currently supports two trading modes: continuous trading (using a limit order book) and auctions.

 ## Continuous trading
 On a market with continuous trading, the Vega network tries to execute an order as soon as it is received.